Jordan-Boulton1/Woofeteria/README.md

 - **Add or Remove**
     - If the user selects (**Add**), they will be taken through the process of adding an item from the menu again.
     - If the user selects (**Remove**), they will be prompted with a message, which gives the user clear instructions on how to remove an item(s).
-When the user removes an item, the will be notified which item has been removed from their cart, and the quantity that they chose to remove.
+When the user removes an item, they will be notified which item has been removed from their cart, and the quantity that they chose to remove.

 ![screenshot](https://github.com/Jordan-Boulton1/woofeteria/blob/main/documentation/features/userflow/is-user-finished-no.png)